uga-libraries/web-archive-it-api/README.md

 ### Dependencies

-* Archive-It login credentials

 ### Installation

 Prior to using any of these scripts, create a file named configuration.py, modeled after configuration_template.py, and save it to your local copy of this repository.
+This defines a place for script output to be saved and includes your Archive-It login credentials.

 ### Script Arguments